alejio/alejio.github.io/_posts/2020-10-18-from-geo-to-data.md

 categories: [Data Science, Career]
 ---

 Many highly skilled Geophysicists are currently considering a career change to "Data Science".
-Leaning on my brief time as a Data Processing Geophysicist, I would like to shed some light on the commonalities and dissimilarites of this role with Data Science.
+Leaning on my brief time as a Data Processing Geophysicist, I would like to shed some light on the commonalities and dissimilarities of this role with Data Science.

 ## The picture today